cyberhiker/compliance-docs/SA-Policy.md

 #### 4.1 Allocation of Resources

-* [Company Name] will implement a mission/business process planning
+* [Company Name] implements a mission/business process planning
-* [Company Name] will conduct annual assessment to ensure controls are implemented correctly, operating, and producing the desire artifacts;
+* [Company Name] conducts annual assessment to ensure controls are implemented correctly, operating, and producing the desire artifacts;
-* [Company Name] will generate a Security Assessment Report and document the outcome of [annual] assessment; and
+* [Company Name] generates a Security Assessment Report and document the outcome of [annual] assessment; and
-* [Company Name] will establish a discrete line item for information security in organizational programming and budgeting documentation.
+* [Company Name] establishes a discrete line item for information security in organizational programming and budgeting documentation.

 ### 4.2 Life Cycle Support
-* [Company Name] will manage the information system using a system development life cycle methodology that includes information security considerations;
+* [Company Name] manages the information system using a system development life cycle methodology that includes information security considerations;
-* [Company Name] will define and document information system security roles and responsibilities throughout the system development life cycle; and
+* [Company Name]defines and document information system security roles and responsibilities throughout the system development life cycle; and
-* [Company Name] will identify individuals having information system security roles and responsibilities.
+* [Company Name]identifies individuals having information system security roles and responsibilities.

 ### 4.3 Acquisitions
-* [Company Name] will include the following requirements and/or specifications, explicitly or by reference, in information system acquisition contracts based on an assessment of risk and in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards:
+* [Company Name] includes the following requirements and/or specifications, explicitly or by reference, in information system acquisition contracts based on an assessment of risk and in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards:
   * Security functional requirements and specifications;
   * Security-related documentation requirements; and
   * Development and evaluation-related assurance requirements.